fedef17/CO2_cool/README.md

 - Alternatively, use `import new_param_lib_light as npl` in a Python script or notebook.
 You can then use the `npl.new_param_full_allgrids_v1()` directly in the script.

-- Inputs needed: vertical profiles of pressure, temperature, VMRs of CO2, O, O2, N2.
+- Inputs needed: surface temperature, vertical profiles of pressure, temperature, VMRs of CO2, O, O2, N2.
 Profiles from ground to top, temperature in K, pressure in hPa, vmrs in absolute fraction (not ppm).
-Surface temperature is also needed, the run script assumes that the first level in the input file is at the ground, so T_surf = temp[0].
-This can be changed in a direct function call to npl.new_param_full_allgrids_v1().
+Surface temperature can be specified in the command line using the argument `--surf_temp VALUE`, e.g. `python run_new_param.py my_input_file --surf_temp 290.6`.
+If not given, the run script assumes that the first level in the temperature profile is equal to the surface temperature (surf_temp = temp[0]).

 ## To test:
 - After installation, run: `python run_new_param.py input.dat`.
 The output in output.dat should be the same as in the output_test.dat.